On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Topological susceptibility, pole structure, and explicit breaking

 so that the pole at $p^2=0$ is lifted.
 Since $E = {\rm d}C$, one has $ \langle E E \rangle(p) \sim p^2 \langle C C \rangle(p) \;\sim\; {p^2}/(p^2 - m_a^2), $ which vanishes in the infrared limit.
 Consequently, the physical topological susceptibility is screened, $\lim_{p \to 0} \langle E E \rangle(p) = 0$, corresponding to the dynamical relaxation of the effective $\bar \vartheta$-angle to zero.

 Let us now introduce a small explicit breaking of the axion shift symmetry.
-At the level of the effective theory, the leading deformation can be parametrized by a mass term
+For the purpose of deriving the induced residual CP violation, it is sufficient to work locally around one branch, where the leading deformation can be parametrized as

-This description captures the local effect of explicit breaking around a given branch.
-In a complete ultraviolet theory, such breaking is generically periodic and characterized by an integer domain wall number $N$, but this global structure is not relevant for the present local analysis.
+In a complete ultraviolet theory, the explicit breaking is generically periodic and characterized by a domain-wall number, but this global structure is not relevant for the present local analysis.

 Integrating out $E$ as before yields

 Minimizing the potential gives

 and therefore the vacuum expectation value of the topological density is